15 follow-up email templates that get replies

 Hi [Name],

-It was a pleasure meeting you at [Event name] yesterday.
-I really enjoyed our conversation about [specific topic discussed] and your insights about [specific industry trend or challenge they mentioned].
+It was a pleasure meeting you at [specific event name] yesterday.
+I really enjoyed our conversation about [specific topic discussed].
+Your insights about [specific challenge/trend] particularly stood out to me.

 As promised, here's [resource/article/contact] that might be helpful for [specific challenge they mentioned].
 I'd love to continue the conversation and explore how we might [collaborate/support each other/share insights].